knpuniversity/symfony2-series/knpu/routing.rst

 path versus pattern: no difference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ok, so when you generate your bundle, your rought might have ``path`` instead
+Ok, so when you generate your bundle, your route might have ``path`` instead
 of ``pattern``.
 Scandal!

 Here's the story.
 Once upon a time, the Symfony elders renamed ``pattern``